PtechNig/alx-pre_course/README.md

-I make use of the interface once
+I make use of the interface once as instructed